stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

    "There was a sound of someone slapping another on the back, and then a grateful speech from Marsh that I was long to remember.

-   "&lsquo;That's great, Denny; and just as I told you, you'll never regret it.
+   ""That's great, Denny; and just as I told you, you'll never regret it.
 In a sense, I'm half doing it for you.
 You'll be a different man when you see it.
 I'll put you back where you used to be--give you a waking-up and a sort of salvation--but you can't see what I mean as yet.
 Just remember old friendship, and